Environment and Trade and External Relations

 In an effort to promote global sustainable development, the EU is taking steps to integrate environmental concerns into its external relations and trade policies.
 Particular emphasis is put on including environmental issues in the enlargement process, on developing stronger global co-operation on environmental issues through an enhanced United Nations system and on finding a greater balance between liberalized trade rules and multilateral environmental agreements.

-The EU Strategy on Sustainable Development, as revised in 2006, sets out a framework for a long-term vision of sustainability in which economic growth, social cohesion and environmental protection go hand in hand and are mutually supportive.
+The EU Strategy on Sustainable Development sets out a framework for a long-term vision of sustainability in which economic growth, social cohesion and environmental protection go hand in hand and are mutually supportive.

 Launched in 2010, the EU Strategy "Europe 2020" aims at reaching a smart, sustainable and inclusive growth.
 In this context, the EU adopted in 2010 the Communication on Trade, Growth, and World affairs that stresses that the EU trade policy should continue to "support green growth and climate change objectives" and to "support and promote green growth around the globe in other areas, such as energy, resource efficiency and biodiversity protection".
 The importance of trade and sustainable development for the EU is also reflected in the 2012 Communication on Trade, Growth, and Development that highlights the specific value of sustainable development in a development context.

 More specifically, the EU has integrated sustainable development and environmental objectives in a number of trade instruments: